ScottSedgwick/Light_Of_Xaryxis/docs/DeckOfSeveralThings.markdown

 ---
 # Deck of Several Things

+Source: Lost Laboratory of Kwalish

+*Wondrous item, legendary*

+Stored in a leather pouch, this unique deck contains twenty-two colored cards made of some strong but unknown metal, each of which features a design printed as a mosaic of raised dots.
+Before you draw a card, you must declare how many cards you intend to draw and then draw them randomly (you can use an altered deck of playing cards to simulate the deck).
+Any cards drawn in excess of this number have no effect.
+Otherwise, as soon as you draw a card from the deck, its magic takes effect.
+You must draw each card no more than 1 hour after the previous draw.
+If you fail to draw the chosen number, the remaining number of cards fly from the deck on their own and take effect all at once.

+Once a card is drawn, it fades from existence.
+Unless the card is the Fool or the Jester, the card reappears in the deck, making it possible to draw the same card twice.

 | Scope | Playing Card      | Card       | Effect |
 | ----- | ----------------- | ---------- | ------ |
 | B     | Ace of Diamonds   | Vizier*    | At any one time you choose within the duration of the adventure, you can ask a question in meditation and mentally receive a truthful answer to that question.
 Besides information, the answer helps you solve a puzzling problem or other dilemma.
 In other words, the knowledge comes with wisdom on how to apply it. |